-If you sell enterprise hardware, software or services, you’ve probably invested in these 3 ‘try-outs’ and lost more than you expected.
-There are reasons.
-In this post, I profile the 6 most common ‘pre-purchase try-outs’ — the benefits and pitfalls, when to choose which, when to charge — and how to win more.
+In this post, I profile the 6 most common ‘pre-purchase try-outs’ — the benefits and pitfalls, when to choose which, when to charge — and how to win more by b2b tech marketing.
 The principles apply equally to software, hardware and services.

-Free trials are more common for consumer than business software, and vendors provide free downloads for trial periods of 7 to 30 days.
-Free trials of business software are becoming more common with more being delivered as a service (SaaS).
+Free trials are more common for consumers than business software, and vendors provide free downloads for trial periods of 7 to 30 days.

 Dell and Atlassian are two vendors who offer trials, and Zendesk is another.
 Zendesk provides an on-demand help desk and customer support portal for millions of users around the world, and offers a 30-day trial.
-With Zendesk, very big numbers are involved, so the company uses Totango technology to analyse user behaviour during trials; that helps them fine-tune their marketing and sales activities.
-In Zendesk’s case, it makes sense to give thousands of people access to free trials like this, as the data gained is of such value.
+With the large numbers Zendesk sees the company uses Totango technology to analyse user behaviour during trials; that helps them fine-tune their marketing and sales activities.
+In Zendesk’s case, it makes sense to give thousands of people access to free trials like this.
+The data gained is of such value.

 So, what if you’re a small to medium sized company selling specialised enterprise software to a niche market?